Headdress Types

 - Crown lies flat on the brim

-- Crown is raised so that join between the brim and the crown can be
+- Crown is raised so that join between the brim and the crown can be seen

 - Brims that go completely around the head opening